 There are also quite a few sources of high-quality images that are not free.
 In some cases these more expensive images come with exclusivity, which might be necessary for some clients.
 These sites also attract a greater number of more professional photographers and illustrators, because, in stock photography as in all things: you get what you pay for.

 You might on occasion get an offer in your email inbox for downloads from a stock image site for a limited time, either for free or for a very low rate.
 These are sometimes very good deals and worth looking into.

-For a description of a good process for organizing all these images, see my earlier post Free Graphics Sources.
+For a short list of some good sources of free and reasonably priced images as well as a description of a good process for organizing them, see my earlier post Free Graphics Sources.

 What types of images should you download?